bwfbowen/bwfbowen.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I'm Bowen Fang, currently studying Operations Research at Columbia University.
-My interests lie within optimization, machine learning and transportation.
+My interests lie within optimization, machine learning and game.
 I am especially intested in mcts-based RL, which matches my expectation of how an agent should plan before acting.
+My ultimate goal is to create adaptive systems that could survive in complex and dynamic environments.

 My Journey
 ======